praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 Used for SSL first-party cookie implementations to dictate where the first-party cookie is stored.
 If you use the Experience Cloud ID Service, Adobe advises against populating this field.
 If not defined, SSL data uses Tracking Server.

-SSL Tracking Server can be set in Analytics custom code using the variable s.trackingServerSecure.
+SSL Tracking Server can be set in Analytics custom code using the variable `s.trackingServerSecure`.

 See [trackingServerSecure](https://experiencecloud.adobe.com/resources/help/en_US/sc/implement/trackingServerSecure.html).